 He slept on the floor, fasted endlessly, performed miracles, and converted thousands

-St. Dominic de Guzman, a Spanish priest, founded the Order of Preachers in the early thirteenth century.
-He wanted to establish an Order of priests who were well educated in theology, adept at preaching the truth they lived, and who had greater flexibility than a monastery bound priest to travel and evangelize.
-Over a century later, today’s saint was born in St. Dominic’s own country, joined the Dominican Order, and carried out in the fullest and most dynamic way the essential vision of St. Dominic.
-St. Vincent Ferrer was well educated, a powerfully effective preacher, and travelled almost without cease throughout Western Europe impacting the lives of untold thousands of people.
-He was the ideal Dominican.
+Saint Dominic de Guzman, a Spanish priest, founded the Order of Preachers in the early thirteenth century.
+He wanted to establish an Order of priests who were well educated in theology, adept at preaching the truths they lived, and who had more flexibility than a monastery-bound priest to travel and evangelize.
+Over a century later, today’s saint was born in Saint Dominic’s own country, joined the Dominican Order, and carried out in the most dynamic and complete way the essential vision of Saint Dominic.
+Saint Vincent Ferrer was well educated and a powerfully effective preacher.
+He travelled almost without cease throughout Western Europe, impacting the lives of untold thousands of people through his example of holiness, his supernatural gifts, and his preaching.
+Saint Vincent was the ideal Dominican.

 The ecclesial event which most marked our saint’s life was the Western Schism of 1378–1418.
-This painful episode saw two, and eventually three, cardinals claim to be the validly elected Pope.
+This painful episode saw two, and eventually three, cardinals claim to be the validly elected pope.
 This open wound pained the Church for two generations.
 Some Europeans lived their whole lives knowing only a bitterly divided papacy.
-The Western Schism proved so intractable a problem, and caused such scandal, that it can be argued that it was the remote spark of the Reformation, which caught fire through northern Europe about one hundred years later.
-Such were the divisions of the Schism that St. Vincent found himself on the opposite of it from St. Catherine of Siena and various other deeply committed and holy Catholics.
+The Western Schism proved so intractable a problem, and caused such scandal, that it can be argued that it was the remote spark of the Reformation which caught fire through Northern Europe about one hundred years later.
+Such were the complexities of the Schism that Saint Vincent found himself on opposite sides of the issue from Saint Catherine of Siena and various other deeply committed and holy Catholics.